Tuesday, 23 June 2026

 My Ideas About Soul, Life and Afterlife

-Like everyone, I had also wondered occasionally about the purpose of our lives - why do we have an conscience and what are we supposed to with the short time we have in our lives.
-I had lost my father when I was 21 and though I was not new to the idea of death, his sudden death had raised many questions in my mind about what happens to the soul and what, if anything, is afterlife.
+Like everyone, I had also wondered occasionally about the purpose of our lives - why do we have an conscience and how are we supposed to live our lives.
+I had lost my father when I was 21 and though I was not new to the idea of death, his sudden death had raised many questions in my mind about souls, what happens to it at death, and what, if anything, is afterlife.

 When I was 16, I had once taken part in a seance at a neighbour's house.
 There were six of us.
-We had put our fingers on an upside-down empty glass on a chart on which boxes were drawn, and inside those boxes alphabet was written.
-We had invoked a spirit, asking it to come and help us find answers to our questions.
+We had put our fingers on an upside-down empty glass on a chart on which boxes were drawn, with an alphabet in those boxes.
+We had held hands and invoked a spirit, asking it to come and help us find answers to our questions.
 I was very surprised when after each question, the glass had moved on the chart, pointing to a "yes" or a "no".
-I think that it was some kind of self-hypnotism that had made that glass move and it was not a real spirit inside that glass!
+I think that it was some kind of self-hypnotism that had made our fingers subtly move that glass, and it was not a real spirit inside it!

 I had also tried looking at some of the religious books and their ideas about death.
 The biblical ideas of heaven and hell, followed by resurrection and restoration of the dead did not convince me.
-Similar Islamic ideas about angels of death judging my beliefs, life in the paradise and the ultimate resurrection in the eternal life, seemed equally unconvincing to me.
-I like some of the Hindu ideas in the Upanishads about our souls being a fragment of God and that after death, that soul reunites with the whole essence of god, but have many doubts about other beliefs such as those of individual souls that keep their individual essence and may even take rebirth.
+Similar Islamic ideas about angels of death judging my beliefs, etc. seemed equally unconvincing to me.
+I like some of the Hindu ideas in the Upanishads about our souls being a fragment of God and that after death, that soul reunites with the whole essence of god, but have many doubts about some other beliefs such as those of individual souls that keep their individual essence and may even take rebirth.

 Seth's Views About Purpose of Life